blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

   - `rtu_alert.qo` — emitted only on a threshold trip, immediate sync, with a 30-minute dedup window per alert kind.
 - **Routed.** Both Notefiles go to Notehub and from there to whatever downstream the project's routes specify.
 The two filenames are deliberately separate so you can fan them out differently.
 - **Alerts trigger on.**
   - `delta_t_low` — cooling delta-T below `delta_t_min_f` while the compressor is drawing current (refrigerant loss indicator).
+Body: `{ alert, delta_t_f, supply_f, return_f }`.
   - `short_cycling` — more than `short_cycle_starts_per_hour` compressor starts inside a true rolling 60-minute window (ring buffer of recent start timestamps).
+Body: `{ alert, starts_per_hour, compressor_amps }`.
   - `filter_dp_high` — filter DP above `filter_dp_alert_pa`.
+Body: `{ alert, filter_dp_pa }`.

+  Each alert kind has its own 30-minute cooldown (`ALERT_COOLDOWN_SEC`), so a slow-drifting sensor can't page the on-call every minute.
+The three trips are independent: a unit can simultaneously be short-cycling *and* losing refrigerant, and you'll see one alert of each kind.

 ## 8. Validation and Testing

 **Expected cadence after deployment.** In steady state, a correctly-behaving RTU generates one `rtu_summary.qo` event per hour and zero `rtu_alert.qo` events.
 Expect occasional alerts during the first week while you dial in thresholds for the specific unit — thermistor placement, duct geometry, and compressor model all nudge the baseline around.

-**Using Mojo to validate power behavior.** The Notecard's published idle figure is roughly 8 µA @ 5V — see the [low-power design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) for the authoritative measured numbers across Notecard SKUs and modes.
+**Using Mojo to validate power behavior (optional bench step).** The Notecard's published idle figure is roughly 8 µA @ 5V — see the [low-power design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) for the authoritative measured numbers across Notecard SKUs and modes.
 Transmit bursts for a single small queued note are on the order of tens of seconds at hundreds of mA peak on LTE-M, dominated by the radio warm-up and network registration.
 The host MCU, when cut by `card.attn`, draws essentially zero from the +VBAT rail.

+A useful concrete target: with the defaults in this sketch (60-second sample, hourly transmit, host fully off between samples), expect on the order of **25–40 mAh / 24 h** in steady state on cellular, dominated by the once-per-hour radio burst.
+Deviations of more than ~3× from that envelope are usually one of two things: the host isn't actually sleeping (continuous tens-of-mA baseline) or the radio is camping in registration (longer-than-expected hourly bursts on weak signal).
+Both are visible on a Mojo trace before they're visible anywhere else.

 The [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) reports cumulative mAh to the Notecard at 1% accuracy over its Qwiic link.
 A useful bench-up exercise: leave a unit running for 24 h powered from a known battery and confirm the Mojo tally lines up with the expected pattern — "host awake for a few seconds every minute, radio on for tens of seconds once an hour."
-That pattern is what you should see on a Mojo trace.
-If instead you see continuous ≥100 mA draw, the host is never actually sleeping (usually a `card.attn` wiring or firmware issue); if you see a big spike every 60 minutes *and* nothing in between, the sleep path is working correctly.
+That pattern is what you should see on a Mojo trace:

+- **Healthy:** flat baseline near zero, brief sub-second blips at the sample interval, one ~10–30-second burst at 100–300 mA per hour.
+- **Host never sleeping:** flat ~80–150 mA continuous baseline.
+Almost always a `card.attn` wiring or firmware regression (`NotePayloadSaveAndSleep` returning early, host code re-entering `loop()` repeatedly).
+- **Weak signal / radio struggling:** correctly-spaced hourly bursts but each burst is 60 s+ at peak.
+Move the cellular antenna or check site coverage.

 Because the deployed RTU is grid-tied through the 120VAC service-disconnect supply, the absolute mAh number matters less in production than the *shape* of the trace.
-The bench measurement is still worth doing, because it's the cheapest way to catch a firmware regression that silently keeps the host awake.
+The bench measurement is still worth doing once per firmware revision — it's the cheapest way to catch a regression that silently keeps the host awake.

+Mojo is **not required for production deployment** — it's a bring-up and CI-style regression tool.
+Once a firmware revision passes the trace check, the deployed units don't need it.

 ## 9. Limitations and Next Steps